cryogen-project/cryogen/README.md

 ### Running the Server

-The web server can be started using the `lein-ring` plugin:
+The web server can be started from the `my-blog` directory using the `lein-ring` plugin:

 ```
 lein ring server